top of page

 Session Preparation Checklist:

 1. Train the AI on the campaign, the encounters and the last session notes: Provide the AI with the campaign’s history, player characters (PCs), and upcoming encounters.
+You can see my campaign template here.

 1. Review previous session notes